 - The first and second place stories are subject to our Editorial Policy, and Story Embers retains exclusive use of the winning stories for 3 months after publication.
 Once that time span has elapsed, authors are free to reprint their pieces elsewhere.

 Stories will be evaluated on the basis of style/mechanics, theme, characters, and overall uniqueness.
 Josiah and I will be serving as judges.
 We’ve been working together for three years in various capacities, and our different but complementary skill sets make us a dynamic editorial duo.

-I’m the managing editor and graphics director here at Story Embers.
+I’m the blog and graphics director here at Story Embers.
 Although I began as a writer, my penchant for noticing typos and obsession with syntax compelled me to wield a red pen rather than a black one.
 As a professional editor, I’ve worked on a variety of projects for individual clients, publishers, and organizations, including Gilead Publishing, Castle Gate Press, and Kingdom Pen.
 I love aiding writers in achieving their aspirations to captivate and change the world through fiction.
 I will be focusing on the nitty-gritty details of storytelling—from grammar to showing vs. telling to breathtaking prose.
 I can’t wait to see the magic you weave with your words!

 How to Enter